kajic/gofish/README.md

 47.625 -122.515 United States
 ```

 As advertised at http://twofishes.net the performance is at least 1000 reversals/s.
-I've seen it come close to 2000 reversals/s.
+I've even seen it come close to 2000 reversals/s.